ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/control_panel/index.rst

 The Comment Module Control Panel allows you to moderate comments.
 By using the drop-down menus the list can be filtered by channel, comment status, or date range.
-In addition, you can search in the comments, by commenter IP address, commenter name, commenter email and by the channel entry title the comment is assigned to.
 You can select multiple comments using the checkboxes on the right, then either delete them or change their status using the option menu at the bottom of the page.